Innei/dotfiles/readme.md

 rcup
 ```

-After, you will got normal config.
+After, you will get normal config.
 (Eg. Tmux, zsh, git ...)

 ### Set up other config